Posts Tagged ‘border town’

 Bric-a-brac for sale on Todmorden Flea Market

-After the secondhand stalls have been scoured, there’s a great place to stop for coffee – it has an unbelievable choice of teas & coffees all on display on their shelves… with homemade cakes and doughnuts to boot!
+After the second-hand stalls have been scoured, there’s a great place to stop for coffee – it has an unbelievable choice of teas & coffees all on display on their shelves… with home-made cakes and doughnuts to boot!

-Florist on Todmorden Indoor Market
+Florist on Todmorden Indoor Market | H is for Home

-Jam for sale on Todmorden Indoor Market
+Jams for sale on Todmorden Indoor Market | H is for Home

 Also on the inside market are a florist, greengrocer, cheese stall, biscuit seller, haberdasher, butchers, bakers, but alas, no candlestick maker!
 Having said that, there’s Dawson’s – a great, traditional hardware stall that never fails to have that little brush or screw that no one else seems to stock.
 They, no doubt, have candlesticks… and the candles that go in them too!

 The market has at least 4 different butchers – everyone has their own regular or favourite.
 Ours is Paul Standsfield whose stall greets you as you enter through the main doors.
-He is Fudge’s firm favourite too as he’ll always throw in a big, tasty beef or venison bone for him.
+He’s Fudge’s firm favourite too as he’ll always throw in a big, tasty beef or venison bone for him.

-Standsfield Butchers on Todmorden Market
+Standsfield Butchers on Todmorden Indoor Market | H is for Home

 On other days of the week, the outside market has the usual range of food, clothing and homeware stalls.

-Cheese for sale on Todmorden Flea Market
+Cheese for sale on Todmorden Flea Market | H is for Home

-Fruit & veg for sale on Todmorden Flea Market
+Fruit & veg for sale on Todmorden Outdoor Market | H is for Home

-Alexander Gourmet Med Mediterranean stall on Todmorden outside Market
+Alexander Gourmet Med Mediterranean stall on Todmorden Outdoor Market | H is for Home

 We hope you get the chance to visit one day!